whyleyc/zamzar-php/README.md

 * Modify `$sourceFilePath` to point to a file on your local filesystem you wish to convert
 * Update `$convertedFilePath` to use a path on your local filesystem where you wish to save any converted files.
 * Change `$targetFormat` to the name of a target format you wish to convert your file to ([check here](https://developers.zamzar.com/formats) for a full list of supported formats).
-* Run the script from the command line using: `php sample.php`
+* Run the script from the command line using: `php zamzar-sample.php`

 For further information check out the [Zamzar API docs here](https://developers.zamzar.com/docs).